zhartman86/MathfinderBot/README.md

 ## Rows & Grids
-`Rows` are sets of buttons you can call at anytime to run saved expressions.
+`Rows` are sets of buttons that represent expressions.
 These can be created from scratch or saved from presets.
+Use `/row` to call.

 `Grids` are sets of Rows.
 Up to 5 rows can be called in this manner per command, creating an (up to) 5x5 grid of buttons.
+Use `/grid` to call.

 ## Character Sheet Imports